googlearchive/realtime-tasks/README.md

 ## Installation and Configuration

 The project can run on any static web server.
-Ready to run source files are in `dist`.

 ## Building from source